• Skip to main content

 I’m always looking for new ways to use leftover red beans and rice.
 I’ve topped hot dogs and omelets with them and stuffed them in burritos and green bell peppers.
 For some reason, I always thought about putting them into egg rolls.
 Wouldn’t that be a perfect way to use up the extra beans and rice?

 In December, I was asked to participate in a recipe challenge using Twin Dragon Egg Roll Wrappers by JSL Foods.
 They have been the leader in making Asian Noodles and Wrappers, Long Goods Pasta, and Baked Goods since 1951.
 You can find their brands at food stores nationwide under the names Twin Dragon, Fortune, and Amber Farms.
-Some of the stores Twin Dragon can be found at are Walmart, Albertsons, Shaw’s, Von’s, Stater Bros, Fred Meyer, QFC, Safeway, Associated Stores, Giant Stores, Shop N Shop, Winco, and Price Chopper.
+Some of the stores where Twin Dragon can be found are Walmart, Albertsons, Shaw’s, Von’s, Stater Bros, Fred Meyer, QFC, Safeway, Associated Stores, Giant Stores, Shop N Shop, Winco, and Price Chopper.

 They sent me some wonton wrappers and egg roll wrappers and challenged me to come up with a unique way of serving them.
 This recipe is being entered into the holiday category.